-I owe my husband the credit of pursuing the creation of this totally dhabiha (meat slaughtered in the Islamically correct way) halal chicken tamale.
-We met a Mexican woman, Mari, from the southern part of Mexico City who now lives in Chicago’s Little Village.
+I met a Mexican woman, Mari, from the southern part of Mexico City who now lives in Chicago’s Little Village.

-Mari stays with Abuelita, my husband’s grandmother, and makes the tamales in her kitchen then hits the street to sell them for just $2 each.
+Mari makes the tamales in her kitchen then hits the street to sell them for just $2 each.
 Needless to say, they are sold out quickly!

-On a recent visit to Abuelita’s house, Mari offered us tamales made with Mennonite cheese and soft jalapeño peppers.
+On a recent visit to Little Village, Mari offered me tamales made with Mennonite cheese and soft jalapeño peppers.
 The tamale was wrapped in banana leaves and when opened, brought me back to the memory of my own Abuelita’s Puerto Rican pasteles, similar to tamales wrapped in banana leaves.

 Tamales are a traditional Latin American food whose main content is masa (steamed corn dough).
 They are then filled with meat, cheese and/or chiles.
 There are hundreds of different ways tamales can be made and home cooks have their own twist on traditional recipes.